onap/dcaegen2/docs/sections/dcaeservice_helm_template.rst

 **applicationEnv:**

-Microservice-specific environment variables to be set for the microservice’s container.
+Microservice-specific environment variables to be set for the microservice's container.
 Environment variables can be set to literal string values or a value from a Kubernetes Secret that has been set up using the ONAP OOM common secret template.